-- 90% agreed with the policy intention to set out principles governing broad locations and site size or unit thresholds for future housing sites.
-Policy Intention may also provide a prioritised list of preferred housing sites for future housing development in order to meet Knaresborough's objectively assessed need. - 92% agreed with the policy intention to specify local affordable housing requirements in terms of the type and tenure required.
-The principles governing allocation to local people and in the maintenance of affordable stock in perpetuity. - 95% agreed with the policy intention to require a mix of housing is delivered, providing for local, objectively assessed need.
+- 90% agreed with the policy intention to set out principles governing broad locations and site size or unit thresholds for future housing sites. - 92% agreed with the policy intention to specify local affordable housing requirements in terms of the type and tenure required.
+The principles governing allocation to local people and in the maintenance of affordable stock in perpetuity.